English

 All pupils:

-Pupils working in the foundation curriculum learn by using their senses and practicing communication.
-They work on early reading skills, like hearing and identifying different sounds and recognising letters.
-Each term, they share a new book in class, which helps them learn new words and enjoy stories.
+Pupils working in the foundation curriculum - Pupils working on the Engagement model learn by using their senses and practicing their communication.
+They work on early reading and writing skills through practical, multi-sensory activities.
+Each term, they share a new book in class which exposes them to the new vocabulary and encourages a love for reading.

 How can I make reading fun for my child?
 Here are some tips to help: